yihui/yihui.org/content/en/2018-06-22-cache-invalidation.md

 }
 ```

 In this case, you clearly understand how your caching works.
 The one and only way to invalidate the cache is to delete `results.rds`, which is no longer hard at all.
+If you prefer this mechanism, [you may consider using `xfun::cache_rds()`](https://bookdown.org/yihui/rmarkdown-cookbook/cache-rds.html).